National Weather Service United States Department of Commerce

 Weather History - June 13th

 An estimated F2 tornado moved ENE, destroying a home on the southeastern edge of Highmore in Hyde Country.
-A mother and her five children seeking shelter in the home were injured.
-Barns and outbuildings were damaged on a dozen farms.
+A mother and her five children seeking shelter in the house were injured.
+Damage to barns and outbuildings occurred on a dozen farms.
 This tornado was estimated to be on the ground for about 8 miles and caused about $10,000 in damage.

-A small F1 tornado remained on the ground for 4 miles as it moved westerly from 10 miles west of Roscoe to 6 miles west of Roscoe, in Edmunds County.
-The path of the tornado continued for another 5 miles but was not consistently on the ground.
+A small F1 tornado remained on the ground for 4 miles as it moved westerly from 10 miles west of Roscoe to 6 miles west of Roscoe in Edmunds County.
+The tornado's path continued for another 5 miles but was not consistently on the ground.
 It dissipated one mile west of Roscoe.
-Although the tornado had a long path, its width was 10 yards and traveled through open fields and cause little to no damage.
+Although the tornado had a long path, its width was 10 yards.
+It traveled through open fields and caused little to no damage.